Media Access to the Morris Campus

 - All campus outdoor sidewalks, green spaces, and parking lots are open to the media.

-- Campus events, such as lectures and forums,r that are free and open to the public are open to the media.
+- Campus events, such as lectures and forums, that are free and open to the public are open to the media.
 Restrictions may be placed on cameras, lights, flash photography and other equipment to minimize disruption and/or fulfill contractual agreements.
 Advance notice or credentials may be required.

 - Corridors and common areas within University laboratory and classroom buildings are open to the media.

 - Common areas within the Student Center are open to the media; individual offices are not.
 If a reporter or photojournalist wishes to enter a private office, he or she must get permission from the person who works in that office.
-Members of the media are encouraged to notify the public relations team to facilitate the visit and to ensure that disruptions to activities, events, and reserved spaces in the Student Center are kept to a minimum.
+Members of the media are encouraged to notify public relations to facilitate the visit and to ensure that disruptions to activities, events, and reserved spaces in the Student Center are kept to a minimum.